 We do our best to ensure that the puppies are healthy and well adjusted at the time they leave home.
 Because we breed responsibly, we health test our adults before breeding them.
 These health tests are always available to prospective puppy homes.
 However, we have come to realize that once we have done the health testing we feel is necessary and appropriate, we can not determine what nature decides for our puppies once they leave home and are in an environment over which we have no control.
 Sometimes puppies (like humans) can have problems even though their parents are healthy.
 This is a fact that it is important that the prospective puppy home realizes and is comfortable taking responsibility for.

-Prices for Companion quality puppies begin at $1500 and range up to $2500 depending on the costs incurred with the breeding and the parents' training and titles.
+Prices for Companion quality puppies are priced at $2000.
 This price is based on the puppy being picked up at our home at 8 weeks.
 If you require that the puppy stay with us for longer than 8 weeks, please contact us at least a month beforehand so that we can make plans to care for him/her.
 While our dogs are a huge part of our lives, we do have lives outside of our dog activities!
 Any costs incurred with transportation of the puppy to your home are your responsibility.
 These would generally include a health certificate, shipping kennel and airline cost.

-Our breeding quality and working puppies are sold under private treaty.
+Our breeding quality puppies are sold under private treaty.

 Companion puppy...Working puppy...breeding quality puppy...
 What's the difference?